cynarrator/cynarrator.github.io/_posts/2024-08-25-Create-Encrypted-File-Container-in-Linux.md

-- It takes the full size of the volume even if there is no content on it or it is not yet full
+- It takes the full size of the volume even if there is no content on it or it is not yet full.
+This can be overcome by using a `sparse` volume but not all filesystems and platforms support it